nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 ### Are All Authors Contributors and Vice Versa?

-An author is a contributor who actively carries out one or several of the tasks listed above ([National Institute of Health - NIH and](https://oir.nih.gov/sourcebook/ethical-conduct/authorship-guidelines-resources/authorship-resources) [ICMJE](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html)).
-[All authors are contributors, but all contributors may not be](https://oir.nih.gov/sourcebook/ethical-conduct/authorship-guidelines-resources/authorship-resources) authors, for example, someone serving as a mentor, trainer or infrastructure maintainer.
+An author is a contributor who actively carries out one or several of the tasks listed above ([National Institute of Health - NIH](https://oir.nih.gov/sourcebook/ethical-conduct/authorship-guidelines-resources/authorship-resources) and [ICMJE](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html)).
+All authors are contributors, but all contributors may not be authors, for example, someone serving as a mentor, trainer or infrastructure maintainer.
 Ideally, all contributors are given the opportunity to author research outputs.

-Given the importance traditionally placed on authorship in scientific publication and the fuzziness of the definitions (that often contain relative terms such as “substantial” or “extensive” leaving too much room for interpretation), it is not surprising that determining who amongst the contributors gets to be an author can lead to biased or unfair decisions, disputes between contributors, or at the very least leave someone resentful and feeling unappreciated.
+Given the importance traditionally placed on authorship in scientific publication and the fuzziness of the definitions (that often contain relative terms such as "substantial" or "extensive" leaving too much room for interpretation), it is not surprising that determining who amongst the contributors gets to be an author can lead to biased or unfair decisions, disputes between contributors, or at the very least leave someone resentful and feeling unappreciated.

 There is no single approach for recognizing contributors as authors, but here is what you should consider: